hpi-bp1819-naumann/shift-detector/docs/source/installation.rst

 Install morpheus
 ----------------

-Use the following command to install morpheus:
+Use the following command to install Morpheus:

 .. code-block:: sh

     $ pip3 install morpheus

-morpheus is now installed.
+Morpheus is now installed.
 Check out the :doc:`/quickstart` or go to the :doc:`Documentation Overview </index>`.